-Section I. List of All Export Certificates Required By the Russian Federation Government:
+Section I: List of All Export Certificates Required by the Russian Federation Government

 The following export certificates are currently issued and/or remain valid in order to facilitate U.S. exports to Russia.
 Exporters should consult with their importers to determine which certificates are needed for goods they intend to ship.
+Note: existence of a valid certificate does not indicate market access.
+Please check for any additional import restrictions and requirements before shipping.